 A compatible version of EQN can be used on devices like teletypes and DASI and GSI terminals which have half-line forward and reverse capabilities.
-To print equations on a Model 37 teletype, for example, use negn files | nroff - Tx where x is the terminal type you are using, such as 300 or 300S.
+To print equations on a Model 37 teletype, for example, use

 The language for equations recognized by NEQN is identical to that of EQN, although of course the output is more restricted.